 Why do I get chest pain in cold weather?

-There are many factors that may play a role in the increased heart attack risk during cold weather, such as barometric pressure, humidity, wind, and cold temperatures.
-These wintry conditions may trigger our bodies to respond negatively by increasing nervous system activity, narrowing our blood vessels, and thickening our blood.
+Other factors that can cause chest pain include a change in barometric pressure, low humidity, wind, and cold temperatures.
+These wintry conditions may trigger our bodies to respond negatively by increasing nervous system activity, narrowing our blood vessels, constricting the lung muscles and thickening our blood.
 Walking through heavy snow or bracing against blustery winds can feel like a workout and put an unanticipated strain on the heart.

+Studies show that more cardiovascular issues occur during the colder months.
 There are several theories why heart attacks are more common in winter.
-First and foremost, the main risk factor for a heart attack is biological.
+First and foremost, the main risk factor for a heart attack any time of year is biological.
 If you are unaware of an underlying coronary artery disease, you may be at risk for a heart attack.

 What are the signs of a heart attack?

-Cold weather won’t increase your risk of a heart attack if you are an average healthy person.
-Everyone should be aware of the major symptoms of a heart attack:
+Everyone should be aware of the major symptoms of a heart attack.
+Cold weather won’t increase your risk of a heart attack if you are an average healthy person but knowing the symptoms of heart attacks may save a life.

-- Pain or discomfort in the jaw, neck, back, one or both arms or shoulders.
+- Pain or discomfort elsewhere in the body including the neck, back, one or both arms, or shoulders.

 - Shortness of breath.
 This often comes along with chest discomfort, but shortness of breath also can happen before chest discomfort.

 If you or someone else experiences these symptoms, call 9-1-1 fast.
 It’s worth noting that women sometimes experience different symptoms than men and often feel pain in the jaw, neck or back.
+Women and people with diabetes are also at higher risk of silent heart attacks.
 Learn more about women and heart disease.

 Be heart smart